tmikov/bolo/README.md

 Current Status
 --------------
-In just a couple of days we have been able to re-implement the title screen, the level-selection screen, the main ship rendering, and some other stuff.
+In just a couple of days we have been able to re-implement:
+- title screen
+- level-selection screen
+- main ship rendering
+- maze rendering
+- some other stuff.

 There is working code in the [src/](https://github.com/tmikov/bolo/tree/master/src) directory.

+To exercize the working code paths, the app is allows moving the ship with arrow keys around the maze with collision detection.

 Note that when we say "re-implement", we don't mean recreate the output (which in this case could have been accomplished by just rendering a bitmap), but rather port the *original* logic to C and get that logic do the work.
 For example, this is the code that draws multiple strings to the screen:
 ```c